 What is a “normal” night of AWANA?

 Our club runs the typical School year calendar from September -June.
-This year our "Kick-Off Night is September 16th at 5:00pm.
-Each following Sunday night the club starts at 5:00 p.m. and ends at 7:00 p.m.
+Each Sunday night the club starts at 5:00 p.m. and ends at 7:00 p.m.
 The meeting is divided into three parts: Handbook time, game time, and teaching time.
 During handbook time, the children recite their memory verses.
 Memory work needs to be worked on at home and learned before the children come to Club.
 The leaders are available to help, but we strongly recommend that your child know their next section before arriving to each week’s class.
 In game time, children must wear tennis shoes and jeans/joggers or loose-fitting shorts.

 Is there any cost?

 AWANA dues are $25 for 1stchild, $15 for each sibling.
 If your child starts at 2nd semester (January-June), dues are half the cost.
 Uniforms and handbooks are purchased after your child completes the Entrance Booklet.
 We strongly encourage all parents to pre-register before the first night.